reMarkable 2 Review for Professional Use

 A - Checkbox

-As I mentioned before, the main thing I miss is an option to add checkboxes and have them automatically detected, then generate a summary or something similar.
-I know it’s not easy to implement, but when you have tasks, it’s super helpful to see what’s left to do.
+As I mentioned earlier, one of the things I miss most is having an option to include checkboxes and having them automatically detected and summarized or something similar.
+I know it's not easy to implement, but for task management it's super useful to see what's pending.

 B - Diagrams

-The ability to add diagrams – nothing complex, just boxes and relationships like what you find in draw.io – would be amazing.
+The ability to add diagrams, nothing too complex, just boxes and relationships, similar to what you find in draw.io, would be amazing.

-Of course, that’s from a programmer’s perspective, outside of work I understand it’s not a priority.
+Of course, I'm saying this as a programmer; outside of work, I understand it's not a priority.
 But for me, it would be super useful.

 C - Notion

-Now that it’s integrated with multiple file systems, it’s missing integration with what I consider the best organizational app out there.
+Now that it has integration with multiple storage systems, the only thing missing for me is integration with what I consider the best organization app out there.

 3 - Is the reMarkable 2 Worth It?

-There are alternatives on the market like the Nova Air C, which has color and Android so you can install Facebook, Instagram, etc. Personally, if I wanted a device with apps, I’d choose the iPad before the Nova Air, but that’s a matter of taste.
-What I like most about the reMarkable is that it doesn’t let you get distracted by those things.
+On the market, there are alternatives like the Nova Air C which has color and runs Android so you can install Facebook, Instagram, etc. Personally, if I wanted a device with apps I'd choose the iPad over the Nova Air, although that's a matter of taste.
+What stands out to me about the reMarkable is that it prevents you from having those distractions.

 3.1 - Is the reMarkable 2 Connect Subscription Worth It?

-It’s going to depend on how you use it.
-I see two clear cases where it’s definitely worth it:
+That will depend on your use case; I see two cases where it IS worth it:

-If you’re a teacher and your students send you files in PDF, you can send them back corrected and with notes directly from the tablet, since it has a send option.
+If you're a teacher and students send you files in PDF, you can return them corrected and annotated directly from the tablet, since it has a sending option.

-If you keep all your documents in external storage and need integrations.
+If you have all your documents in external storage and need integrations.

-In summary, the reMarkable 2 is worth it, but the Connect subscription is not.
+In summary, the reMarkable 2 is worth it, but Connect subscription isn't.

 This post was translated from Spanish.
 You can see the original one here.